Silky chocolate buttercream frosting made with Swiss meringue. This chocolate frosting recipe is smooth, rich, and perfect for cakes and cupcakes.

 - Egg Whites: The base for the meringue, egg whites provide the light, airy texture that makes chocolate Swiss meringue buttercream so smooth.
 If you’re using liquid egg whites, they won’t whip to stiff peaks, but they still work perfectly when combined with butter.

-- Granulated Sugar: Sugar not only sweetens the frosting but also helps stabilize the meringue, ensuring your chocolate frosting recipe holds its shape beautifully.
+- Granulated Sugar: Sugar not only sweetens the frosting but also helps stabilize the meringue and makes sure your chocolate frosting recipe holds its shape beautifully.
+Use granulated white sugar.

 - Unsalted Butter: The star ingredient for creaminess, butter adds richness and structure to the buttercream.
-Always use room-temperature butter for smooth incorporation.
+Always use room-temperature butter for smooth incorporation and go with unsalted butter to have control over the amount of salt added.

-- Vanilla Extract: This enhances the chocolate flavor and adds a subtle sweetness, making it a must-have in your chocolate icing recipe.
+- Vanilla Extract: This enhances the chocolate flavor and adds a subtle sweetness, you can use extract or go with something better in quality and taste like vanilla bean paste.

-- Salt: A pinch of salt balances the sweetness and enhances the overall flavor of the buttercream, giving it a professional touch.
+- Salt: A pinch of salt balances the sweetness and enhances the overall flavor of the buttercream.

 - Can I use milk chocolate instead of semisweet chocolate?